themue/site.themue.dev/content/projects/index.md

 > NOTE
 >
-> There is some more stuff in the [Tideland repositories](https://github.com/tideland).
-This is
+> There is some more stuff in the [Tideland repositories](https://github.com/tideland), just
-> currently stop by step migrated from grouped repositories for multiple similar packages into
+> take a look.
+It's group in larger repositories and so sadly hard to find.
+So I'll now step
-> individual ones.
+> by step split these repositories into individual smaller projects.

 ### Applications